Why UT Southwestern

 - UT Southwestern library with extensive electronic journal subscriptions

-- Radiology resident library with latest journals and ACR learning discs; computer access
+- Resident library with book and computer access

 - Award-winning medical graphics group